Emerging Transportation Technologies

 Your vehicle wants to help you.

-Connected and Automated Vehicles (CAVs) “talk” infrastructure, other vehicles and/or pedestrians.
-Automated vehicles require minimal input from a human driver.
+Connected and Automated Vehicles (CAVs) “talk” to infrastructure, other vehicles and/or pedestrians.
+Automated vehicles require minimal input from a human driver, resulting in:

 - Safety improvements

 Vehicle Communications enable your vehicle to talk to networks, infrastructures, vehicles, devices, grids and even pedestrians.